 WordPress allows you to sort your posts into categories and tags.
 These taxonomies help you organize your content into sections and topics.

-They also help with SEO and make it easier for your users to find the content they are looking for.
+They also help with WordPress SEO and make it easier for your users to find the content they are looking for.

 Adding Featured Image

-A featured image (also known as post thumbnail) is the main article image that represents the content.
+A featured image (also known as a post thumbnail) is the main article image that represents the content.
 They’re prominently displayed on your website on single posts, blog archive pages, as well as on the homepage of news, magazine, and blog websites.

 Simply click on the ‘Set featured image’ button and then select or upload the image you want to be used as the featured image.

 It’s important that you don’t confuse featured images with cover images which is a new feature.
 See our article on cover image vs featured image for more details.